 The following are a selection of publications accompanied with the access link and abstract.
 Feel free to contact me with any questions regarding my work.

-Dym, B., Brubaker, J., & Fiesler, C. (2018). “theyre all trans sharon”: Authoring gender in video game fan fiction—Forthcoming in Game Studies December, 2018.
+Dym, B., Brubaker, J., & Fiesler, C. (2018). “theyre all trans sharon”: Authoring gender in video game fan fiction.
+Game Studies 18(3).

 Abstract: Underrepresented fans of media, such as women, members of the LGBTQIA community, and other marginalized people use fan fiction (new narratives constructed from elements of existing media) to critique and recraft their representation in media such as television, movies, books and video games.
 This article explores fan response to diverse gender identities, or their absence, in video games, through stories found on the popular fan fiction website Archive of Our Own (AO3).
 The analysis examines metadata from over 2,200 unique fan fiction stories, focusing on freeform, user-generated tags.
 In addition to categorizing works, tags are also a place for authors to describe their intentions and respond to the source material.
 This analysis reveals that authors are recrafting video game narratives to include more diverse gender representation in a way unique to the current cultural nuances of video games.
 This article argues that game developers can expand diversity in games not only by adding queer characters but by leaving narrative choices and details open so that players can interpret character identities in multiple ways.
 By challenging the hegemonic barriers in games, the diverse communities that take place in authoring and reading fan fiction expand the boundaries of video game culture while also revealing ways that video games themselves can open the doors to greater diversity in their narratives.